 The Agua Canyon Overlook is most interesting because of 2 formations that are so top heavy they look like they could crash to the ground at any moment.
 Fact is that they actually could and by the time you read this the landscape could change.

 This canyon is also home to many birds including the condor, which was introduced through a captive breeding program.
-So pull out your binoculars and check out the birds you see riding the wind.
+So pull out your nature binoculars and check out the birds you see riding the wind.
 We were enthralled watching Raven enjoying the evening breeze.

 Natural Bridge Bryce Canyon (Mile 12)